 As a family run College, with a dedicated and experienced staff base we place client care at the heart of our philosophy.
 We aim to know and meet the needs of each student that comes to MLS.
 To that end we offer a range of services that will assist in providing you with a wonderful stay, not only at MLS but also in the UK.

 Once you have enrolled at MLS, we will send you pre-arrival information in the form of our Welcome Letter.
 This will provide you with details of what will happen during your first days at MLS, as well as some useful tips about what to do before travelling to the UK and on arrival in the UK.
-When you arrive at MLS you will also be given a Student Handbook, which contains important information about your study at MLS.
+The Welcome Letter also contains your link to the Student Handbook, which contains important information about your study at MLS (you will also be given access to the Student Handbook on arrival at MLS).
 This includes details about our courses, services and what our expectations of you are during your study.

 A summary of some of the most important Student Services information is below: